 The coronary arteries supply oxygen-rich blood to your heart.
-If plaque narrows or blocks these arteries (a disease called coronary heart disease, or CHD), a common symptom is angina.
+If plaque narrows or blocks these arteries (causing a disease called ischemic heart disease), a common symptom is angina.
 Angina is chest pain or discomfort that occurs when your heart muscle doesn't get enough oxygen-rich blood.

 Angina may feel like pressure or squeezing in your chest.
 You also may feel it in your shoulders, arms, neck, jaw, or back.
 Angina pain may even feel like indigestion.
 The pain tends to get worse with activity and go away with rest.
 Emotional stress also can trigger the pain.

-Other symptoms of CHD are shortness of breath and arrhythmias (ah-RITH-me-ahs).
+Other symptoms of ischemic heart disease are shortness of breath and arrhythmias (ah-RITH-me-ahs).
 Arrhythmias are problems with the rate or rhythm of the heartbeat.